lukas-adrian/FindInFiles/README.md

 # About the Project

-A small and fast tool to find a search term in text files.
+A small and fast tool to find a search term in text, pdf or Microsoft Office files.
 Created with Rider/Visual Studio and .NET 8

 ![main.png](images/mainwindow.png)